Concordia University Nebraska: Founding and early years

 Efforts by four Seward businessmen, including the gift of 20 acre of land and $8,000, led the district to settle on Seward as the site for the college.
 The school, then named the Evangelisches Lutherisches Schullehrer-Seminar (Evangelical Lutheran Teachers' Seminary), was officially dedicated on November 18, 1894.
-Two days later classes began with its 13 students boarded, fed, and taught in the same building (now Founders Hall) by J. George Weller and his wife.
+Two days later, classes began with its 13 students boarded, fed, and taught in the same building (now Founders Hall) by J. George Weller and his wife.
 Students were originally taught for three years before transferring to Addison Teachers Seminary to continue their instruction.

 The academic programs were expanded in 1905 with the addition of two years of college studies.
 By 1908, a fourth year of high school was added to the program.
 Throughout the early years, the local community provided support to "The German College", as it was unofficially termed, including foodstuffs, housing, and funding.
 While most classes were conducted in German, English was also taught and used.

 With the outbreak of World War I in 1914, the school faced significant anti-German sentiment by the local populace despite Director Jesse's support as a Four Minute Man.
 In a demonstration of their American pride, the school changed the language of all its classes to English and constructed a 100 ft flagpole, said to be the tallest in the county.
 After the war, the school was accredited as a junior college and became co-ed in 1919 although women boarded with families off-campus.
 In December 1918, the Lutheran Seminary, as the university was then named, suffered infection during the 1918 flu pandemic with at least 15% of the student body being infected and one student dying.
 The school suffered another less-severe outbreak in 1920.

 Concordia Teacher's College

-The first bachelor's degrees were awarded in 1940, and the school became an accredited four-year institution in the late 1940s.
+The first bachelor's degrees were awarded in 1940.
+The school became an accredited four-year institution in the late 1940s.
 In 1959, Concordia became the first of the LCMS schools to be accredited by the National Council for the Accreditation of Teacher Education.
-The school was named Concordia Teacher's College, reflecting the largest program until the addition of new fields of liberal arts majors in the 1970s.
+The school was named Concordia Teacher's College, reflecting the largest program until the addition of liberal arts majors in the 1970s.
 The school was again renamed to Concordia College from 1974 to 1998.

-Additional educational and housing facilities were added as the university grew and expanded its programs, including science labs, a large library, and multiple residence halls.
+The university grew and expanded its programs, including science labs, a large library, and multiple residence halls.
 Business, art, science, and health-related programs were added to the teaching and pre-seminary courses.
 Graduate programs were added in 1968.
 With the increase in enrollment came new programs and professors, many who were housed along Faculty Lane.